benmaier/tacoma/README.md

 # EpiFlockworks

-For a fast epidemic simulation on flockworks.
+For fast simulations of epidemic spreading on flockworks, random rewiring networks and static networks.

 ## Install